Lotus Thompson

-Lotus Thompson (26 August 1904 – 19 May 1963) was an Australian actress of silent and sound films.
+Lotus Thompson (26 August 1904 – 19 May 1963) was an Australian actress of silent and sound films best remembered for a publicity stunt involving scalding her legs.
 Her film career began in Australia in 1921 and ended in California in 1949, during which time she appeared in 35 motion pictures.
 She died in California in 1963.

 Early life

 Thompson was born in Charters Towers, Queensland, on 26 August 1904.
 As a child, the Australian youth showed talent in school and church theatricals.
 Thompson was considered a beautiful girl as a youth.
 When she was fifteen her admirers entered her in a beauty contest.
 She was awarded first prize by a unanimous vote of the judges.
 One of the judges was a young artist.
 He was asked his reason for selecting her.
 He remarked that he chose her not so much for the beauty of her eyes, head, or lovely complexion.
 Instead, he admired her legs most, as they were "the sort of limbs a Diana or Venus must have had at her age".
 The contest won for her the title as the most beautiful girl in Australia.

 Her mother was encouraged to let her sign with a stock company as soon as her school days ended.